 SATAC receives and processes applications for all undergraduate degrees in South Australia and releases the formal offers for all University of Adelaide degrees.
-You will be asked to enter your UCAT ANZ identification number when you lodge your application by the SATAC application deadline listed under Key Dates (page 11).
-The email address used for your UCAT must match your SATAC application otherwise your application will not progress further.
+You will be asked to enter your UCAT ANZ identification number when you lodge your application by the SATAC application deadline listed under Key Dates (page 10).
 Failure to add your correct UCAT ANZ identification number within your application, is not grounds for appeal.
 Late applications to the BDS degree will not be considered.